 The fisher folk of Kovollan

 This is a small village just to the west of Kanyakumari.
-Its vibrant and colourful and reminds me of the little village up the west coast of South Africa called Patternoster Chatting to a local school teacher here, he said that the history of this area goes back to 400bc, a deeply catholic community with mother Mary as their patron.
-The coastal belt is dotted with massive churches and a huge cathedral in the centre of Kanyakuamri.
+It’s vibrant and colourful and reminds me of the little village up the west coast of South Africa called Patternoster.
+Chatting to a local school teacher here, he said that the history of this area goes back to 400BC, a deeply Catholic community with Mother Mary as their patron.
+The coastal belt is dotted with massive churches and a huge cathedral in the centre of Kanyakumari.

 It was dark by now so we decided to pitch our tents on the point and collapse, we were just too tired to go and search for a spot.
 Tents up we set in for the evening listening to the quiet lapping of the waves on the Indian shore, sleeping under the watchful eye of a massive statue of mother Mary.

 5:30 in the morning I was awoken to a light tapping on my tent.
 I did the tortoise number as I slowly stuck my head out looking from left to right in the dawn light to see what was going on.
 Then I hear this voice ahead of me.
 “Morning Sir good morning, coffee for you”

 I was a bit confused at first as I looked into the sun, then I heard, “It’s me, me Albert, I have coffee for you”.

 Good old Albert had walked about 2km to serve us each a cup of coffee that he had made at home and carried over to us.

 Now up, we went down to the waters edge and met up with some more of the local folk, the fishermen.
 They had just returned from their all night fishing trip and were now sorting out the nets and repacking them.
 Much to our delight we were handed about 6 fresh fish for our breakfast.